Calibrating trade-offs tutorial

 unit cost values have no effect – and contain a single reserve.
 Thus we

-need to find a suitable range of penalty
+need to find a suitable range of weights values before we

 can generate a set of candidate prioritizations.